CRUKorg/cruk-pattern-library/docs/video.md

 title: Video
 ---

-This pattern is to use when adding video contnet on the site.
+This pattern is to use when adding video content on the site.

 Youtube embed settings